Read your latest personalised notifications

 Ok, got it

-ESC Working Groups bring experts in their field to provide education, share expertise and facilitate exchange for best practice and ongoing medical development.
+ESC working groups bring experts in their fields to provide education, share expertise and facilitate exchanges about best practices and ongoing medical developments.

 Discover the ESC Working Groups